Zach-Houston/Google-Foobar/level2/readme.md

 ## largest_product.py

 This program is fairly self explanatory, it creates the largest product in a given list of numbers.
-This includes negative numbers as well.
+This includes negative numbers and zeroes as well.